 Top 10 Attractions

 Cleveland satisfies famished guests with a variety of dining atmospheres.
 When you’re ready for a quick bite or a leisurely dinner, you’ll find your choices are practically limitless.
 Whether you are looking for a cozy coffee house or a quaint bistro, a trendy eatery, or Blues and barbeque, Cleveland offers the best of the best in dining.
 Save plenty of time so you don’t have to rush.
 You’ll find the atmosphere and ambiance of Cleveland’s restaurants are half the experience.
-For a list of our restaurants click on Where to Eat.

 Delta State University